NickMcConnell/FAangband/docs/option.rst

 for a new character, and 'm' to reset the current selections to the Angband maintainer's defaults for the birth options.

-Generate a new, random artifact set ``birth_randarts`` A different set of artifacts will be created, in place of the standard ones.
-This is intended primarily for people who have played enough to know what most of the standard artifacts do and want some variety.
-The number, findability and power of random artifacts will all match the standard set - approximately.

 Generate connected stairs ``birth_connect_stairs`` With this option turned on, if you go down stairs, you start the new level on an up staircase, and vice versa (if you go up stairs, you start the